Smith-Orakpo/flask-newsfeed/readme.md

 # Python Flask Newsfeed Application.

 The newsfeed app will allow visitors read news posts from CNN, BBC, Fox News and IOC.
-Visitors will also have access to weather information and exchange rate information.

 ### Project setup